radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 We wish to avoid the situation where a third party can send well-formed RADIUS packets to a RADIUS proxy that cause a (D)TLS connection to close.
 Therefore, in other situations, the connection SHOULD remain open in the face of non-conforming packets.
 Any malformed RADIUS packets sent by a third party will go through the security checks of the RADIUS proxy upon reception and will not be forwarded.
-Well-formed RADIUS packets with portions that the proxy does not understand do not pose a security risk to the security properties of the RADIUS/(D)TLS connection and can be forwarded.
+Well-formed RADIUS packets with portions that the proxy does not understand do not pose a security risk to the security properties of the RadSec connection and can be forwarded.
 This ensures forward compatibility with future RADIUS extensions.

-## Migrating from RADIUS/UDP to RADIUS/(D)TLS
+## Migrating from RADIUS/UDP to RadSec

 Since RADIUS/UDP security relies on the MD5 algorithm, which is considered insecure, using RADIUS/UDP over insecure networks is risky.
 We therefore recommend to migrate from RADIUS/UDP to RadSec.